drzel/another_toy_robot/README.md

 - The [null-object pattern](https://en.wikipedia.org/wiki/Null_Object_pattern) (for positions)
 - The [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) (for directions)

-`toy_robot` is an executable in your load path.
+`another_toy_robot` is an executable in your load path.
 It is a Ruby script that calls the main function:
 ```
 #!/usr/bin/env ruby

-require "toy_robot"
+require "another_toy_robot"
 ToyRobot.main
 ```